|

 • Heat the oven to 350°F and line baking sheets with parchment paper.

-• Beat the shortening and sugars in a mixing bowl with an electric mixer until light and fluffy.
+• Beat the shortening or butter and sugars in a mixing bowl with an electric mixer until light and fluffy.
 Beat in the eggs and vanilla.

-• Combine the flour, salt, and baking soda in a separate bowl and whisk to blend.
-Add the the butter and sugar, mixture, and mix on low speed until blended.
+• Combine the flour, salt, and baking soda in a separate bowl, whisking to blend.
+Add the dry mixture to the creamed mixture and mix on low speed just until blended.
 Fold in the chocolate chips and oats.

-• Drop the cookie dough by rounded teaspoonfuls (or tablespoon) onto the prepared baking sheets and bake for 9 to 11 minutes or until set.
+• Drop the cookie dough by tablespoon onto the prepared baking sheets and bake for 9 to 11 minutes or until set.

 Nutrition